A new scheme has been announced by the government to help those on low incomes to self-isolate which runs until Summer 2021.

 Keep a copy of the letter and ask your bank for written acknowledgement that they have received your instructions.

 Remember to also cancel any previous instructions if you don't want to pay them anymore or can't afford to pay them.
-This must be done in a seperate cancellation instruction.
+This must be done in a separate cancellation instruction.